Consumers Credit Union Review

 For balances up to $24,999.99, the current rate is 0.55%.

-Considering the premium rates available with CCU’s checking and savings accounts, there isn’t much of a value add here.
+Considering the premium rates available with CCU’s checking and savings accounts, there isn’t much value added here.

 CCU offers CDs with term lengths ranging from 3 months to 5 years.

-For a Regular CD, there’s a minimum deposit requirement of $250, and the interest rate varies depending on how long you commit your funds.
+A Regular CD requires a minimum deposit of $250, and the interest rate varies depending on how long you commit your funds with rates of 0.5% to 5.5%.

 You can also opt for a Jumbo CD, which requires a deposit of at least $100,000.